Principles of Evidence-Based Practice

 Evidence-based practice, also known as evidence-based medicine and evidence-based health care, involves integrating the best research evidence with clinical expertise and patients' circumstances and values (Sackett et al., 1996).
 This definition highlights the importance of utilizing research evidence with clinical expertise and patient characteristics and preferences, accounting for the notion that evidence cannot necessarily be applied generally to all patients, often requiring individualization.

 The research side of evidence-based practice focuses on the development of the identification and synthesis of the highest quality evidence.
 There is a general consensus on what constitutes high quality evidence, although there are some exceptions.
-This hierarchy is typically conceptualized as an evidence pyramid where the highest level of evidence is at the top of the pyramid, with the validity of the evidence decreasing at lower levels, although sometimes research at a lower level of the pyramid will be more appropriate to answer a specific research question (e.g. the design is most appropriate or the quality is better than studies that are higher on the pyramid).
+This hierarchy is typically conceptualized as an 'evidence pyramid' where the highest level of evidence is at the top of the pyramid, with the validity of the evidence decreasing at lower levels, although sometimes research at a lower level of the pyramid will be more appropriate to answer a specific research question (e.g. the design is most appropriate or the quality is better than studies that are higher on the pyramid).
 The best choice of study may also vary based on clinical context.
 For example, a study done in a certain population may be more applicable to an individual from that population than a meta-analysis that did not stratify between populations.

 Evidence Sources